Web servers and web sites

 The Computer Laboratory's main web server is characterised by:

-- software: Apache 2.2 with HTTPS support (under CentOS Linux)
+- software: Apache 2.4 with HTTPS support (under Ubuntu Linux)

-- disk space: full access to all of the departmental file server (elmer)
+- disk space: full NFS access to all of the departmental file server (elmer) as user www-cl

 - Page types: nearly all pages are static files.
 A few CO managed CGI scripts are used.

 - hosts the personal web pages of Lab